ArchiveTeam/grab-site/README.md

 	see `wpull --help`.  `ARGS` is split with `shlex.split` and individual arguments can contain spaces if quoted, e.g.
 	`--wpull-args="--youtube-dl \"--youtube-dl-exe=/My Documents/youtube-dl\""`

+	Example: don't want WARC compression?
+You can try `--wpull-args=--no-warc-compression`.

 	Also useful: `--wpull-args=--no-skip-getaddrinfo` to respect `/etc/hosts` entries.